Japan urges citizens to isolate as reports warn of 400,000 deaths

 Speaking at his regular afternoon briefing, Suga said the government would consider further measures, but that for now it wanted “to extend help to households most affected.”

+Japan’s coronavirus emergency economic stimulus will boost the country’s real gross domestic product by as much as 3.8%, the Cabinet Office said in a calculation released late on Wednesday.

-Japan said on Wednesday that the number of foreign visitors in March plummeted by 93 percent compared to last year.
+Japan said earlier that the number of foreign visitors in March plummeted by 93 percent compared to last year.
 Abe has identified tourism as an economic growth driver.

 The U.S. military extended a public health emergency to all of its bases in Japan.
 Since April 6, the emergency had applied only to the eastern Kanto region which includes Tokyo.